‘May you live in interesting times,’ is said to be an English translation of a Chinese curse.

 Your credit score is one of the most important pieces of financial information about you.
 It determines whether people or companies, from landlords to retailers, are prepared to do business with you.
 Even prospective employers can request to see your credit report.

 It’s always a good idea to know your credit score, but even more so in these uncertain times.
-A good credit score will allow you to qualify for loans or other credit facilities and will also enable you to possibly get better interest rates.
+A good credit score will allow you to qualify for loans or other credit facilities and may also enable you to qualify for preferential interest rates.

-Where do i check my credit score for free?
+How to check your credit score for free?

-By law, you are entitled to one free credit score report annually from any of the credit bureaus.
-Most people aren’t aware of their rights or don’t know where or how to apply so never check their scores.
-For the few who do, the free credit report can be difficult to understand.
+By law, you’re entitled to one free credit score report annually from any of the credit bureaus.
+Most people aren’t aware of their rights or don’t know where or how to apply for this, so they rarely or never check their scores.
+And for the few who do, the free credit report can be difficult to understand.

-Fortunately, there are other ways to check your credit rating that are free, simple to access and understand and allow you to check as often as you like.
+Fortunately, there are other ways to check your credit score rating that are free, simple to access and understand, and allow you to check as often as you like.
 One of these is DirectAxis Pulse.

-It allows you to check your credit profile and provides easy-to-understand information about what is influencing your rating and how to improve it.
+It allows you to check your credit profile and provides easy-to-understand information about what’s influencing your rating, as well as how to improve it.

-Despite what many people think, there are things you can do if you have a poor credit score.
-By understanding what is affecting it and limiting negative behaviour such as not paying accounts on time and responsibly managing your debt, you can gradually improve your credit score.
+Despite what many think, there are positive steps you can take if your credit score is poor.
+When you take the time to understand what’s affecting it, limit negative behaviour such as not paying accounts on time, and manage your debt responsibly, you can gradually improve your credit score.

-Another advantage of checking your credit rating often is that you can see any sudden changes.
-These may be mistakes by the credit bureau or the result of fraudulent activity such as identify theft, where people open accounts or take out loans using your name and ID number.
+Another advantage of regularly checking your credit rating is that it lets you identify any sudden changes.
+These may be mistakes by the credit bureau or the result of fraudulent activity such as identify theft, where fraudsters open accounts or take out loans using your name and ID number.

-Regularly checking your rating using a tool such as Pulse, won’t affect your credit score at the credit bureaus.
+The good news is that if you use a tool such as DirectAxis Pulse to check your rating, it won’t affect your credit score at the bureaus.

-In uncertain times a good credit score gives you confidence that you are more likely to qualify for finance if you need it and the advantage of getting better interest rates.
-If your score isn’t what you’d like it to be, tools such as Pulse will tell you what you need to do to improve it.
+In uncertain times, a good credit score gives you the confidence that you’re more likely to qualify for finance if you need it.
+It also gives you the advantage of getting better interest rates.
+If your score isn’t what you’d like it to be, tools such as DirectAxis Pulse provide free credit reports that will tell you what to do to improve it.
 Either way, knowing your score gives you some control in uncertain times.